 How Muscle Recovery Works During Sleep

 Sleep also creates a natural fasting window — those 7-9 hours when no new nutrients are coming in, but your body is still actively repairing.
-This is where eating the right type of protein before bed becomes a smart move.
+This is where eating protein before bed becomes a smart move.

 Muscle Protein Synthesis Overnight